DiscoBiscuit99/discobiscuit99.github.io/page/Home.md

         <a href="notes/math/proofs/Pythagora's Theorem.html">Pythagora's Theorem</a>
     </li>
     <li>
-        <a href="notes/math/proofs/The Circumference of A Circle.html">The Circumference of a Circle</a>
+        <a href="notes/math/proofs/The Circumference of a Circle.html">The Circumference of a Circle</a>
     </li>
     <li>
-        <a href="notes/math/proofs/The Area of A Circle.html">The Area of a Circle</a>
+        <a href="notes/math/proofs/The Area of a Circle.html">The Area of a Circle</a>
     </li>
     <li>
         <a href="notes/math/proofs/The Arc Radius.html">The Arc Radius</a>